pomerium/pomerium/docs/reference/readme.md

 - Example: `https://databroker.corp.example.com`
 - Default: in all-in-one mode, `http://localhost:5443`

 The data broker service URL points to a data broker which is responsible for storing associated authorization context (e.g. sessions, users and user groups).
-Multiple URLs can be specified with `databroker_service_url`.
+Multiple URLs can be specified with `databroker_service_urls`.

 By default, the `databroker` service uses an in-memory databroker.